 Promote professional development and interest in graduate studies among communication majors

 Topper Radio is a student-run radio station which serves as an active channel of communication for students and faculty of St. Edward's University to express the University's values of high individuality through music, open dialogue and entertainment.

 A creative film-making club for students interested in any aspect of film production.

 Topper TV is a student-run broadcast network that offers entertainment for viewers at St. Edwards University.
 They can be found on YouTube, Twitter, Facebook, and Instagram, where they provide news updates.

 The Brother Dunstan Bowles Persuasive Speaking Contest is held in honor of Brother Dunstan Bowles, who was famous for his dramas, humor, and dedication to faith.
-The contest is usually held the first Friday in April and is open to all students at St. Edward's University.
+The contest is usually held in October and is open to all students at St. Edward's University.
 Students perform in front of a panel of judges and a live audience.
-Each contestant must present an original seven to eight minute persuasive speech on a current social problem and advocate for change.
+Each contestant must present an original seven to eight-minute persuasive speech on a current social problem and advocate for change.
 Cash prizes are awarded to the first, second, and third place winners, but all contestants who participate will receive a certificate for their participation.
-View photos from the most recent contest.

 Communication majors who have completed high quality research and are interested in attending the National Communication Association (NCA) or Southern States Communication (SSCA) conference need a faculty mentor’s approval and supervision.
 You can find more information on the NCA's website and the SSCA's website.

 When award-winning journalist Marlisa Goldsmith ’11 sees problems or injustice, she leverages the full force of her position in the media to effect change.
 “I don’t believe our job as journalists is done after our newscasts are over.
 There’s a certain amount of power and responsibility [in this position].
 I’m all about accepting that to enrich lives and the community,” she says.